ErikaJacobs/Personal-Website/content/post/Dash of Coronavirus Data/index.md

 ![](ew.gif)

 It's not worth getting discouraged about!
 Luckily, there are plenty of resources to be able to make the dashboard look nice, with all of these resources being written in CSS.
-Almost ever resource I looked at for Dash layouts included an external CSS stylesheet from codepen.io, which can be viewed [here](https://codepen.io/chriddyp/pen/bWLwgP).
+Almost every resource I looked at for Dash layouts included an external CSS stylesheet from codepen.io, which can be viewed [here](https://codepen.io/chriddyp/pen/bWLwgP).
 This style sheet was very useful, as it created a basic structure of twelve columns on your dashboard, which made formatting exponentially easier.

 As I was creating my dashboard, I realized I was looking to personally customize some aspects of my dashboard.
 For example, I wanted to try my best to make the webpage in dark mode.
-To do this, it actually because useful to start experimenting with writing out my own CSS styling on top of the external stylesheet.
+To do this, it actually became useful to start experimenting with writing out my own CSS styling on top of the external stylesheet.

 ## Dash Syntax = MySpace

 One thing that's cool about Dash is it's essentially a Python wrapper for HTML code.
-In other words, you write in Python syntax, but the output is html.
+In other words, you write in Python syntax, but the output is HTML.
 This has been especially fun, as I've been able to bring back my HTML experience from the days of MySpace into this project!

 ![](myspace.gif)

 This project honestly gave me a flash back to the days of Myspace.
 A memorable experience as a teenager in the mid-2000's was updating the format behind my MySpace profile using HTML.
 Unsurprisingly, these memories helped me problem solve through this Dash project!
-For example, I was able to remember that BR with carrots on both ends (<>) would add a line of space in html, figured out that "html.Br" in Dash was able to achieve the same thing.
+For example, I was able to remember that BR with carrots on both ends (<>) would add a line of space in HTML, and figured out that "html.Br" in Dash was able to achieve the same thing.

 ## Visualizations and Plotly